janderson16/hotreads/README.md

 # HotReads

 This app works in conjunction with [URLockbox](https://obscure-basin-69091.herokuapp.com/links) [repo](https://github.com/janderson16/m4-final).
-It tracks URLockbox's 10 most commonly read links.
+It uses ajax calls from URLockbox to track the 10 most commonly read links.
 You will find the links ranked in order of reads.

 [Production link](https://peaceful-anchorage-24168.herokuapp.com/)

 #### The Nitty Gritty
 * Ruby 2.3.0
-* Rails 5.0.0.1
+* Rails 5.1.1
-* RSpec test suite w/ Selenium & Capybara
+* RSpec test suite
-* BCrpyt

 ## Setup